SimplySnap/torchPDLP/torchPDLP/README.md

 # torchPDLP

-torchPDLP uses the restarted PDHG algorithm with enhancements to solve primal-dual linear programs efficiently using PyTorch.
+torchPDLP is a PyTorch-based solver for primal-dual linear programs, using a restarted PDHG algorithm with enhancements for stability and performance.

 ## Features

-- Implementation of restarted PDHG algorithm
+- Efficient primal-dual LP solving with PyTorch acceleration
+- Directory and single-file solving modes
+- Outputs results and solver status in accessible formats
-- Enhancements for stability and performance
+- Enhanced algorithmic stability and speed
-- Leverages PyTorch for fast computation

 ## Installation

-Once released on PyPI:
+Install from PyPI:
 ```bash
 pip install torchPDLP
 ```